-Yikes.
-MicroSD performance varied wildly based on quality of the card (poor EMTEC).
-But here’s the key part: all SSDs tested capped out around ~11k.
+MicroSD performance varied wildly based on quality of the card.
+But even the very best and most expensive MicroSD cards got absolutely destroyed by even the cheapest solid state drives.
 This is because SSDs are so fast that they are limited by the speed of the Raspberry Pi’s USB 2.0 ports.

 Solid state drives also have very large write caches.
 This lets your Raspberry Pi push data to the drive and start doing other things and let the drive itself figure out how to organize the data.
 Much of the throughput and other performance differences in the above chart are because of much better and faster read/write caching.

 Since all models and types of solid state drives hit the Raspberry Pi’s USB 2.0 transfer speed limit you should buy the cheapest one that fits your needs!

 If your Raspberry Pi is mostly stationary it’s easiest and cheapest to just use a normal 2.5″ SATA SSD with a USB adapter.
 Here’s my recommendation:

 The Kingston A400 drive performs really well in the Raspberry Pi Storage Benchmarks.
 It’s a great drive and is cheaper than many mid-range MicroSD cards.

 The 2.5″ SATA to USB adapter above allows us to do this.
 There is no power adapter needed as SSDs are low power and are powered by the Pi through USB.

 If you move your Pi around a lot or need something more compact there are several options.